mcdonc/.nixconfig/videos/plasma-manager/script.rst

   appearance choices.
 This is because KDE tends to put state information into config files, likely.

-- But I've created a branch in a fork that does at https://github.com/mcdonc/plasma-manager/tree/enable-look-and-feel-settings
+- But I've created a branch in a trivial fork that does at https://github.com/mcdonc/plasma-manager/tree/enable-look-and-feel-settings

   It will capture a setting from the ``kdeglobals`` file named